nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

     > [!NOTE]
     >
     > If you change the primary currency of the store, the plugin settings will be updated only after you save them.
+- **Image sync enabled**.
+Determine whether to synchronize images of the selected products by default.
+- **Check Dynamics product exists enabled**.
+When this setting is enabled, when synchronizing orders, the presence of records in Dataverse about the products included in the order will be checked.
+ATTENTION: this will significantly increase traffic and negatively affect performance.
 - **Enable auto synchronization**.
 Determine whether to enable auto synchronization.
 If disabled, synchronization must be started manually on this page.
 - **Auto synchronization period**.
 Set the period (in minutes) for auto synchronization.